Last Updated: Oct 30, 2013

 - Royal Botanical Gardens @ Kew

-The Royal Botanic Gardens, Kew was founded in 1759, and declared a UNESCO World Heritage Site in 2003.
-As well as being one of London’s top visitor attractions, Kew is also a world leader in plant science and conservation.
+The Royal Botanic Gardens @ Kew, founded in 1759, and declared a UNESCO World Heritage Site in 2003. is a world leader in plant science and conservation.

 - ScienceDaily: Plants & Animals Videos